tahasite/SubGenix/README.md

    ```bash
    python app.py
    ```
-   The server will run on `http://localhost:5000` by default.
+   The server runs on `http://localhost:5000` by default.
+Console logs (e.g., in CMD or PowerShell) will show server startup and runtime messages (e.g., `INFO:__main__:Server started on port 5000`).

 2. **Access the Web Interface**:
-   Open your web browser and navigate to `http://localhost:5000`.
+   Open a browser and navigate to `http://localhost:5000`.

 3. **Generate Subtitles**:
    - Select the **Generate** tab.